Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

 be the dual Picard stack of $\Loc_{{}^cT,F}^\vee$ over $\bZ[1/p]$ (in the sense of \cite[A.3.1]{CZ}), which is still a Picard stack, classifying multiplicative line bundles on $\Loc_{{}^cT,F}$.
 On the other hand, let $\breve F$ be the completion of a maximal unramified extension $F^{\ur}/F$ of $F$.
 Then the Frobenius $\sigma$ acts on $\breve F$.
 Let $\Tor_{T,\iso_F}$ denote the Picard groupoid of pairs $(\mE,\varphi)$ consisting of a $T$-torsor $\mE$ on $\breve{F}$ and an isomorphism $\varphi: \mE\simeq \sigma^*\mE$ of $T$-torsors.
 (The pair $(\mE,\varphi)$ can be regarded as a $T$-torsor in the $F$-linear Tannakian category of $\sigma$-$\breve{F}$-spaces in the sense of \cite[\S 3]{Ko} and \cite[\S 2]{Ko2}.)
 We regard $\Tor_{T,\iso_F}$ as a constant Picard stack over $\bZ[1/p]$.
 The following conjecture can be regarded as the local Langlands duality for tori over non-archimedean local fields. \begin{conjecture} There is a natural Poincare line bundle on $\Tor_{T,\iso_F}\times \Loc_{{}^cT,F}$ inducing an isomorphism of Picard stacks $\Tor_{T,\iso_F}\cong \Loc_{{}^cT,F}^\vee$. \end{conjecture}

-\begin{rmk} We note that the isomorphism classes of $\Tor_{T,\iso_F}$ is nothing but Kottwitz' set $B(T)$ for $T$ (see \cite{Ko,Ko2}) which is identified with $\xch(\hat{T}^{\Ga_F})$ in \emph{loc. cit}.
+\begin{remark} We note that the isomorphism classes of $\Tor_{T,\iso_F}$ is nothing but Kottwitz' set $B(T)$ for $T$ (see \cite{Ko,Ko2}) which is identified with $\xch(\hat{T}^{\Ga_F})$ in \emph{loc. cit}.
 On the other hand, the automorphism group of every $T$-torsor is just $T(F)$, whose character group can be identified with the set of Langlands parameters for $T$ (\cite{La}).
-So the conjecture is an algebro-geometric refinement of these facts. \end{rmk}
+So the conjecture is an algebro-geometric refinement of these facts. \end{remark}